-- 2.1 Residential Sector Three is located in the central part of the Lakeside Residential Precinct.
-It is broadly defined by the proposed North-South Arterial Road, Residential Sector Two (Sector Plan No. 001-4000) and the Town Park (Sector Plan No. 001-3000).
+- 2.1 Residential Sector One is located in the central part of the Lakeside Residential Precinct.
+It is broadly defined by the proposed North-South Arterial Road, Lake Road North and the main east-west part of the major open space (proposed town park) shown on the structure plan.
 The sector is part of the Urban Residential Area land use element.
 The location of the sector within the precinct is shown on Figure 2.
-The area of the sector is 8.0 hectares.
-After dedication of land for roads and parks the residential area will be approximately 5.6 hectares. - 2.2 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
+The area of the sector is 13.8 hectares.
+After dedication of land for roads and public purposes the residential area will be approximately 9 hectares. - 2.2 The plan in Figure 3 shows the final boundaries of the Urban Residential Area land use element relative to this sector.
 The Proposed Metes and Bounds Description of the sector is provided in Annexure A.